-Purpose and Goals of the Youth Summit

-Mayor Javier M. Gonzales, the Santa Fe City Council, the Children and Youth Commission and Mayor's Youth Advisory Board partnered with a local nonprofit "Story of Place Institute" and recruited a group of youth from diverse socioeconomic backgrounds for the purpose of designing and implementing a youth-led survey.
-The survey was used to gage the insight of youth's concerns, needs and wants and to ensure meaningful youth participation.
+Purpose and Goals of the Youth Summit.
+In an effort to gage the insight of youth's issues, concerns, needs and wants and ensure meaningful youth participation, Mayor Javier M. Gonzales, the City of Santa Fe City Council, the Children and Youth Commission and Mayor's Youth Advisory Board partnered with a local nonprofit "Story of Place Institute" and recruited a group of youth from diverse socioeconomic backgrounds for the purpose of designing a youth-led survey surrounding the issues, concerns, needs and wants of youth within the community and develop and implement a youth-driven survey.